 God’s plan is for a new creation.
 Followers of Jesus exemplify this vision of God by working today for peace and justice.
-Each fall, Jefferson UMC invites people to simplify Christmas by spending less on ourselves and sharing our financial resources with under resourced people and communities through transformational ministries.
+Each fall, Jefferson UMC invites people to simplify Christmas by spending less on ourselves and share our financial resources with under resourced peoples and communities through transformational ministries.
 Change the World consists of:

 Project HALO: Adopting of Ashtabula County families in need of additional support at Christmas

 Christmas Eve Worship Offering: 100% of our Christmas Eve offering goes to World Service/Conference Benevolences: This is the missional arm of the United Methodist Church.